 Ted Christopher drove Ron Berndt's North End Auto Parts #54 to the SK Modified track championship – becoming the first driver to win SK Modified track championships at all 3 Connecticut short tracks (Stafford '87, Thompson '88-'89).
-Dave Gada would win the 2 longest races of the year – winning the season opening Busch Blast Off 92 and then the 150-lap SK portion of Waterford 200 – The Showdown in late August.
+Dave Gada would win the 2 longest races of the year – winning the season opening Busch Blast Off 92 and the 150-lap SK portion of Waterford 200 – The Showdown in late August.
 6-time track champion Bob Potter would win an SK Modified race for the 8th consecutive year – the only driver to win in every season since the SK Modifieds debuted in 1985.

 Joe Machnik set fast time in a time trial event for the Limited Sportsman division.
 His time of 18.32 bested the previous record of 18.46 set the previous season by Charles Bailey III.
 Time trial qualifying events for both the Late Models and SK Modifieds were postponed, then eventually cancelled.